AnyLog-co/documentation/using ethereum.md

 ## Synchronize the local copy of the metadata with the blockchain data

-Details are available in [Blockchain Configuration](https://github.com/AnyLog-co/documentation/blob/master/blockchain.md#blockchain-configuration).
+Details are available in the [Blockchain Configuration](https://github.com/AnyLog-co/documentation/blob/master/blockchain.md#blockchain-configuration) section.